 Image on Pixabay by Bonnybbx

 Goatman guarded the cemetery to frighten off visitors like teens partying among the tombstones.
+He wanted to protect other young people from such a cruel end.

-My editors spent the night at Antioch once hoping to spot a look at the phantom creature.
-Near dawn they both swore they saw a crooked being silhouetted against the eastern sunrise.
 Now, this was the early eighties, so keep that in mind.
-And if you’ve ever watched the tv sitcom That ’70s Show you might understand teens were somewhat freer then.
+And if you’ve ever watched, the tv sitcom “That ’70s Show” you might understand teens were freer then.
 Partying at the cemetery with a case of beer or a little weed wasn’t unheard of.
-I’ll leave it to you to form your own conclusion, but I firmly believe they did see something.
+I’ll leave it to you to form your own conclusion, but I firmly believe they saw something.

 A graveyard scene is a scary sight,